Netflix drops after "underperform" rating by Macquarie

 The once-high flying Netflix stock, which at one point was trading at around $300, has hit several hurdles over the past year mainly over the cost of acquiring movies and TV series from media companies as well as stiff competition.

-Content producers such as Time Warner Inc (TWX.N) and CBS Corp (CBS.N) are being courted by a slew of Netflix competitors like Apple Inc (AAPL.O), Google Inc (GOOG.O) and Amazon (AMZN.O), which are trying to lure people to their streaming video services.
+Content producers such as Time Warner Inc and CBS Corp are being courted by a slew of Netflix competitors like Apple Inc, Google Inc and Amazon, which are trying to lure people to their streaming video services.

 For example, Netflix could lose A&E Networks library of TV shows like "Pawn Stars," ""Hoarders," and "Gene Simmons: Family Jewels," unless the companies agree to a new contract that expires on Friday, according to a report in Variety.